shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 ## Compiler Pre-procesor:
 ### Include:
-- contents of the specified file to be inserted into the original file.
+- Contents of the specified file to be inserted into the original file.
 - <> standard library header.
 - "" user define header.
 ### Error:
 - Cause pre-proessing to stop.
 - Message given is the output of the error.
 ### Pragma:
-- Providing additional information to the compiler
+- Providing additional information to the compiler.
 - Examples:
 ```
 #pragma once // current header file to be included only once in a single compilation.